k-int/gokb-phase1/README.md

 gokb
 ====

-GOKB is an environment for managing the collaborative import, cleaning and maintaining of publisher title lists.
+GOKb is an open source (ECL - Education Community License) application for managing the collaborative import, cleaning, maintenance and redistribution of publisher title lists and associated knowledge base artefacts.
 The focus is the supply of information around the administration and availability of print and electronic resources rather than specific bibliographic information.
 The goal of GOKb is to reduce the burden of data maintenance and editing on any one party by sharing the load over a collaborative network of subject matter experts.
 Because the information is global, and the same for everyone, the idea is to focus all our effort on editing one copy of the information that can then be freely reused and shared.
+The code underpins the live service at https://gokb.openlibraryfoundation.org/gokb/.

 Some screenshots follow